Scille/parsec-cloud/docs/userguide/share_data.rst

 Regarding the different sharing roles:

-- Reader: Has read-only access to the workspace
+- Reader: has read-only access to the workspace
-- Contributor: Has read&write access
+- Contributor: has read&write access
 - Manager: same access as Contributor, but can give Reader and Contributor roles to other users.
 - Owner: same as Manager, but can also give Manager and Owner roles to other users.